YTKme/WordPress-FoodForWander/README.md

 # WordPress Food For Wander
-Word Press Food For Wander Theme
+WordPress Food For Wander Theme